• Skip to main content

 There are a few steps to this recipe and from start to finish, this recipe takes around 1h30 to make, but it is mostly hands-off with half of the time being to bake the dish.
 Just plan ahead and start early so you don't feel rushed when making it.

 Also, you can make both the bechamel and lentil sauce ahead if you like to meal-prep on Sundays.
-Then, all you have to do is assemble and bake when it is time to eat.
+Then, all you have to do is assemble the vegetarian lasagna and bake when it is time to eat.

 Make the lentil tomato sauce

 Start by cooking the lentils: combine lentils with 3 cups of water, cover and bring to a simmer.
-Once it starts to simmer, then turn down the heat to medium-low and keep cooking until the lentils are tender.
+Once it starts to simmer, then turn it down to medium heat and keep cooking until the lentils are tender.
 Add more water as needed to cook them through.
 I usually check on them often.

 Then, add the carrots, crushed tomatoes, diced tomatoes and stir well.
 Cook uncovered for about 20 minutes stirring often.

-Then, add the lentils and cook for another 10 minutes.
-Taste and adjust salt to your liking.
+Then, add the cooked lentils and cook for another 10 minutes.
+Taste and adjust the salt to your liking.

 Make the bechamel

-While the lentil sauce is simmering, make the bechamel sauce!
-Once the bechamel is all done, salt to taste, add some ground black pepper and also, stir in 2 tablespoons of nutritional yeast for a mild cheesy flavor.
+While the lentil sauce is simmering, make the vegan béchamel sauce.
+Once the creamy sauce is all done, salt to taste, add some ground black pepper and also, stir in 2 tablespoons of nutritional yeast for a mild cheesy flavor.
+If you have some vegan parmesan cheese, then feel free to add some to the sauce too.

 Assemble and bake